rado84-github/arch-updates-gui/README.md

 Since the tool is run by the bash script that is included in the archive, you can:
 • set it to autostart with the system
 • set it to run at specific intervals, if you know how to use cronjob (I don't)

+# Why this tool exists?
+Because I couldn't find anything better that wasn't seriously outdated and that would show me only what I wanted - without any bloated functions.
+Octopi is outdated and unclear, 99% of its functions and options don't work properly, the pamac series are pretty much the same - the interface works but not much else of them.

 # Questions and problems
 If you have any questions or problems, post an issue and I'll answer/try to help.